SiddhiRohan/MedPal/README.md

 **🎭 Emotional Nuance Detection**
 Distinguishing healthy stress from harmful overwhelm required incorporating user history rather than relying on single-message sentiment analysis.

 ---

-## 🌟 Impact & Vision

-### The Problem We're Solving

-Medical education has a wellness crisis.
-Students sacrifice mental health for grades, creating a cycle of burnout that persists into professional practice. **Over 50% of medical students** report symptoms of burnout, yet support systems remain siloed—academic tools ignore emotions, counseling services ignore coursework.

-### Our Vision

-**MedPal 2.0 proves that AI can make education more human.**

-We're not replacing human connection or professional mental health support—we're filling the gap in daily student life where compassionate guidance is needed most.
-By demonstrating that productivity and wellness aren't trade-offs but interdependent forces, we're building a blueprint for the next generation of educational technology.

-### Long-Term Goals

-1. **Reduce burnout rates** in medical education by 30% within partner institutions
-2. **Normalize rest** as productive through data-driven balance advocacy
-3. **Provide early intervention** for at-risk students through predictive analytics
-4. **Scale globally** to support students in resource-limited educational systems

----

-## 🙏 Acknowledgments

-- **Google Gemini Team** – For providing powerful AI capabilities that make dual-intelligence systems possible
-- **Anthropic** – For inspiration on building empathetic AI systems
-- **Medical Students Worldwide** – For inspiring this project through their resilience and dedication
-- **Google Developer Student Club @UMD** – For creating space for rapid innovation
-- **Open Source Community** – For the tools that made this possible

----